collins-collins-chikaodi/LLM-Nondeterminism-Improvement/README.md

-# Adaptive Precision Techniques for Improving Numerical Determinism in Large Language Model Inference
+# Improving Numerical Determinism in LLM Inference using TinyLlama

 ## Overview

-This project investigates numerical nondeterminism during Large Language Model (LLM) inference and proposes an Adaptive Stabilised Precision Attention (ASPA) strategy to improve output reproducibility while maintaining computational efficiency.
+This project investigates numerical determinism during Large Language Model (LLM) inference using the TinyLlama-1.1B-Chat model.
+The study evaluates whether deterministic decoding produces consistent outputs while monitoring inference time, GPU memory utilisation, and response characteristics.

 The project was developed as part of the MSc Deep Learning module.